download

 Jacques Villeneuve's future at BAR-Honda is also tied by a thread.
 At Hockenheim the team manager, David Richards, issues him an ultimatum:

 "He still has five races to prove to me that he deserves a contract renewal.
-I have guaranteed him that he will have 100 per cent support from the team and Honda, but if he does not succeed, for me he can go wherever he wants".
+I have guaranteed him that he will have 100 per cent support from the team and Honda, but if he does not succeed, he can go wherever he wants".

 Richards blames the Canadian World Champion for not being a true leader, despite being talented, and for not being able to take charge of the team in recent years:

-"He earns 22.000.000 euros gross per season: I offered to spread his contract over two seasons, promising him that I would invest the money saved in the development of the single-seater.
+"He earns 22,000,000 euros gross per season: I offered to spread his contract over two seasons, promising him that I would invest the money saved in the development of the single-seater.
 He did not accept.
 Now you can't expect me to waste time on him".

 fotor_2023-6-1_12_44_25.jpeg